nhoizey/nicolas-hoizey.com/src/links/2022/10/20/a-designer-s-guide-to-documenting-accessibility-user-interactions/index.md

 > […]
 >
 > My question is: **why fix it, when you could design and build it right to start with?**

+As always with Stéphanie, this awesome resource is also available in French: [Documenter l’accessibilité en phase de design !](https://stephaniewalter.design/fr/blog/documenter-accessibilite-en-phase-de-design/)